Entangled criticality and irreversibility in random Markov dynamics: Theory

 Neurological data are often interpreted in a Markovian framework, most commonly as Hidden Markov models \cite{Vidaurre2017, Ou2015, Vidaurre2018, Stevner2019,Lambert2019,Vidaurre2021}, in which the observed data are derived from a more primitive hidden (Markovian) dynamics.
 States of the Markov model correspond to patterns of activity, and in some cases can be linked to brain regions of known neurological importance.

-When the measured signals are themselves taken to reflect the system's dynamical state, it is natural to model the evolution of brain activity directly as a Markov process, thereby avoiding the additional assumptions introduced by latent variables in Hidden Markov models and focusing instead on the empirically observed transitions between activity patterns.
+When the measured signals are themselves taken to reflect the system's dynamical state, it is natural to model the evolution of brain activity directly as a Markov process, with each state probabilistically determining the subsequent state in the dynamics, thereby avoiding the additional assumptions introduced by latent variables in Hidden Markov models and focusing instead on the empirically observed transitions between activity patterns.

 Markov models are well motivated when restricting interest to time scales long compared to those of the microscopic dynamics, when noise is weak and nonconservative driving is small \cite{Esposito12,Falasco21}.
 In this regime, the local detailed balance relation that relates the ratio of forward and backward transition rates to entropy production, is recovered in the Markov dynamics.
 When driving is large, it may be preferable to perform the coarse-graining by milestoning rather than lumping states \cite{Hartich23}.